DeanFeathers/odin-recipies/README.md

 # Description
  This website consists of a main index page with links to a few recipes

-# Technology USed
+# Technology Used
  HTML

 # Skills used in creating this Project
- Using funadamental knowledge of HTML tags
+* Using funadamental knowledge of HTML tags
- Linking my webpage using relativ links
+* Linking my webpage using relativ links
- Adding images to the webpage
+* Adding images to the webpage